UBC-MDS/RMLViz/CONTRIBUTING.md

 ### Write Documentation

-pymlviz could always use more documentation, whether as part of the official pymlviz docs, in docstrings, or even on the web in blog posts, articles, and such.
+rmlviz could always use more documentation, whether as part of the official rmlviz docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback